Top 10 Haunted Places in Victoria

 Parliament Buildings

 British Columbia’s Parliament Buildings are haunted by many ghosts, most notably Francis Rattenbury, the architect who designed them in the 1890s.
 His body rests uneasily in an unmarked grave in Bournemouth, England, where he was murdered by his wife’s lover.
 It is believed Rattenbury returns to haunt his most famous edifice to seek the recognition he craves.
+Right on the Inner Harbour, the BC Parliament buildings are just footsteps from landmarks like the Royal BC Museum and Fairmont Empress.

 Local tip: This Victoria, BC landmark is spectacular to visit night and day.
 We recommend returning after hours to snap some photos of the building at dark, as it lights up from the glow of over 3,600 light bulbs.